jf2024/2D-Soccer/README.md

 Follow these steps to set up the project:

 1. **Clone the Repository:**
-   Open the command prompt and run the following command to clone the repository to your local machine:
+   Open the command prompt and run the following command to clone the repository to your local machine: It may take a couple/few minutes for it to load fully

    ```bash
    git clone https://github.com/jf2024/2D-Soccer.git